 Set Up a Genius Hour Station

 It’s a great idea to set up a Genius Hour Station at the beginning of the process.
 This is where you can display relevant posters, and provide students with access to all of the different handouts and notes they may need.
-Making these things available to students from the outset, ensures they can grab what they need without asking you, even if they are at a different step to their peers.
+Making these things available to students from the outset, ensures they can grab what they need without asking you, even if they are at a different step than their peers.
 This encourages autonomy and increases student accountability!

 Set Up Genius Hour Student Notebooks

 Students also set up their project books during this step.
 Students can use a lined notebook or blank artist’s notebook to keep track of all of their thoughts, ideas, handouts, research notes, and progress through the Genius Hour process.